 Added by Christene on May 23, 2011 at 6:46pm — No Comments

 I had a Blog all ready in my head that I was going to write.
 I have a routine of reading the News on Yahoo while I drink my morning coffee.
 When I am Home (either Vancouver, Washington or Flint, Texas), I don't get on line as much as when I am on the Truck.
-So, I didn't see the…Continue
+So, I didn't see the headlines until I got on the computer this morning.
+More…Continue

 Added by Christene Graham on May 23, 2011 at 2:49pm — No Comments